nginxinc/nginx-gateway-fabric/docs/installation.md

 > configured for those ports.
 If you'd like to use different ports in your listeners,
 > update the manifests accordingly.

+> Important
+>
+> NGINX Kubernetes Gateway will not listen on any ports until you configure a
+> [Gateway](https://gateway-api.sigs.k8s.io/api-types/gateway/#gateway) resource with a valid listener.

 ### Create a NodePort Service

 Create a Service with type `NodePort`: